gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 - **Simplicity** - Consider a small blog or non-profit site where authentication is not already needed.
 To develop it would require a lot of time and long term investment.
 Users authenticating to a small blog just to hit "like" is a poor user experience and probably a hurtle they will not bother jumping.

-- **Privacy** - No matter the size of your platform, requiring user to authenticate means having to secure private data.
-This requires time and money.
-Alternatively, as a platform, you may decide your users' privacy is more important.
+- **Privacy** - No matter the size of your platform, requiring users to authenticate means having to secure private data: this requires time and money.
+Alternatively, as a platform, you may decide your users' privacy is more important then better security controls.

 Using Medium's "clap" feature as example, what are the security issues?
 First, we would need some kind of database to store the claps.
 Do we leave no security mechanism on this database for reads and writes?
 We could add security, but then the necessary API key has to be shipped in the code and the user can access it.
 Either way, your more nefarious users could access this database; reading and (more importantly) writing to their devious heart's content.

 There is a small blog that does this very thing.
 They build the Firebase credentials into the code at build time.
-Because this is a small blog, and their is no real incentive for someone to add or delete claps, this blogger is probably safe.
+Because this is a small blog, and there is no real incentive for someone to add or delete claps, this blogger is probably safe.
 What is the worse case scenario?
 Someone deletes their claps?
 Gives all their posts a million claps?
 Maybe this is defeating the point of a security post.
-But security is bout threat assessment.
-This blogger is clearly not worried about a nation state hacking their claps or someone gaming a system.
-Nothing but authentication is going to solve those kinds of issues.
+But security is about threat assessment.
+This blogger is clearly not worried about a nation state hacking their claps or someone gaming the system.
+Nothing but authentication is going to solve those kinds of issues

-Assuming Russia is not trying to hack you and you would like to better secure your claps, what are you options?
+Assuming a nation state is not trying to attack you, what are you options for better security?
 You need an API.

 One great option is to check out Netlify.
 They will provide great static hosting and allow you to deploy serverless functions right along side your Gatsby site.
 They are not the only ones: Azure, Google, Amazon, Zeit.co, and others all have API solutions.